GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Prompt emission: interpretation

 \subsection{Empirical correlation of global parameters}

-\vbdone GRBs exhibit several empirical correlations among observed properties derived from both prompt and afterglow emission phases.
-These correlations are often used to characterize the common behavior of the jet outflows and constrain the physical properties of their progenitors.
-In this section, we focus on empirical correlations involving prompt emission parameters and compare the properties of \thisgrb\ with known (energetic) LGRBs by utilizing the best-fit parameters from the time-integrated Band function model (Table~\ref{tab:prompt_model_fit}).
-Correlations between prompt and afterglow parameters are explored separately in \S\ref{sec:afterglow_corr}.
+\vbdone GRBs exhibit several empirical correlations among prompt emission observables, which are often used to characterize the common behavior of the jet outflows and constrain the physical properties of their progenitors.
+Here, we compare the prompt emission properties of \thisgrb\ with those of (energetic) LGRBs using rest-frame quantities derived from the time-integrated Band function parameters.

-\vbdone To compare with other GRBs, it is essential to calculate physical properties in a common rest-frame energy band, typically $1$--$10^{4}~\mathrm{keV}$.
-This requires transforming the observed quantities to the source rest frame using a $k$-correction factor, defined as:

-where $N(E)$ is the spectral model in units of counts per unit energy, $E$ the energy, and $(e_1, e_2)$ brackets the energy band of the detector.